Photopneumatic Therapy For Acne

 Another finding of the Korean research was that full-spectrum light gets better results than “blue light” or “red light” on Asian skin.
 The way light therapy for acne works is similar to putting metal in a microwave.

-The acne bacterium contains a pigment that is heated when it is exposed to visible blue light with wavelengths between 300 and 420 nanometers, with maximum absorption at 415 nanometers.
+The acne bacterium contains a pigment that is heated when it is exposed to visible blue light3 with wavelengths between 300 and 420 nanometers, with maximum absorption at 415 nanometers.
 Many light therapy devices for sale in Asia don’t generate this spectrum of light at all, and, as one might expect, don’t work.
 (They don’t cause any side effects, either, of course.)

-Unlike acne bacteria in European skin types, acne bacteria in Asian skin types also respond to yellow light (which is not generated by other light treatment devices currently on the market).
+Unlike acne bacteria in European skin types, acne bacteria in Asian skin types also respond to yellow light4 (which is not generated by other light treatment devices currently on the market).
 And red light changes the sebum-producing cells at the base of the pore so they produce less oil.

 To cover all the useful frequencies of light for treating acne on yellow skin, the Isolaz generates blue, yellow, and red light in pulses that reach deep into the pore, kill bacteria, and reduce the production of sebum.
 This also makes the pore less sensitive to alcohol and fragrances that otherwise might trigger production of oils by the skin.